LoriKarikari/blitz-docker/README.md

 docker build . -t "IMAGE_NAME:TAG" --build-arg DATABASE_URL="postgresql://user:password@host:port/db?sslmode=require&pgbouncer=true"
 ```

-## Local Environments
+## Docker Compose

 Place the `docker-compose` config that you want to use at the root of your application.

-- with MySQL
+- Dev with MySQL
-- with PostgreSQL
+- Dev with PostgreSQL
+- Prod with remote database (managed on DO, AWS, Heroku etc.)

 ## Best Practices